Note: In fall 2025, the School of Interdisciplinary Health Programs at Western Michigan University added three additional undergraduate majors.

-Note: In fall 2019, the Interdisciplinary Health Services bachelor’s degree program was renamed Healthcare Services and Sciences.
-Students admitted to the IHS program prior to fall 2019, refer to the appropriate Undergraduate Catalog or consult with your academic advisor if you have any questions about this change.
+Students admitted to the HSS program prior to fall 2025, refer to the appropriate Undergraduate Catalog or consult with your academic advisor if you have any questions about this change.

 The National Academy of Medicine has identified service delivery skills that are at the center of patient safety, health care efficiency and cost effectiveness.
-These skills (patient and family centered services, quality improvement, evidence-based practice, health literacy, health informatics, and interdisciplinary team skills) are critical in health care today.
-The healthcare services and sciences bachelor's degree anchors you in service delivery skills important to all health service careers.
+These skills (patient and family centered services, quality improvement, evidence-based practice, health literacy, health informatics and interdisciplinary team skills) are critical in health care today.
+The healthcare services and sciences bachelor's degrees anchor you in service delivery skills important to all health service careers.

 Get credit for your work history

-If you are already certified in an allied health field, the Clinical Practice in Health concentration can help you earn your bachelor's degree.
+If you are already certified in an allied health field, the Healthcare Services and Sciences Clinical Practice in Health program can help you earn your bachelor's degree.
 You can transfer your credits according to University policy and earn up to 30 credits based on previous work experience.

 Minors